-Following a smash-up derby in Martinsville, Sprint Cup contender Tony Stewart has called for modifications to NASCAR’s ‘boys have at it’ policy, saying it’s time drivers started punching on.
+After a chaotic derby in Martinsville, Sprint Cup contender Tony Stewart is advocating for changes to NASCAR’s ‘boys have at it’ policy, asserting that it’s time for drivers to engage in physical confrontations.

-“I got underneath him in a spot where he was already coming down,” Stewart said.
+“I positioned myself under him at a moment where he was already descending,” Stewart detailed.

 NASCAR Sprint Cup Standings